Slackadays/Clipboard/README.md

 Clipboard...
 - is **really tiny**.
 Clipboard rings in at mere tens of kilobytes for most platforms.
 - is **really simple**.
 Clipboard takes no time to learn because there's nothing to learn.
-- is **discoverable**.
-I never found out about other implementation of terminal clipboards because they were undiscoverable.
+- is **really discoverable**.
+I never found out about previous implementations of terminal clipboards because they were undiscoverable.
 - **just works everywhere**.
 Clipboard has zero platform-specific code.
 - **looks pretty**.
 Colors make everything nicer. 🌈
 - **saves time**.
 Stop making temporary directories or memorizing file locations!